majidmahmoodlhr/Getting-and-Cleaning-Data/Codebook.md

 replaced with corresponding activity taken from second column of the activities

 ### Step 06: Labels the data set with descriptive variable names
-code column renamed into activities <br>
+Code column renamed into activities <br>
 Acc replaced with Accelerometer <br>
 Gyro replaced with Gyroscope <br>
 BodyBody replaced with Body <br>
 Mag replaced with Magnitude <br>
 "^f" replaced with Frequency <br>
 "^t" replaced with Time <br>

+### Step 07: Sumarizing & Exporting
+in the final step sumarize the data and export as tidy.txt